 Our quarterly operating results have fluctuated in the past, and we believe they will continue to do so in the future.
-Some of these fluctuations may be very pronounced such as in the case of our warrant offerings in January and August 2009 of which 2.6 million remain outstanding and exercisable as of June 30, 2013.
-Each of these warrants is classified as a derivative liability and accordingly, the fair value of the warrants is recorded on our condensed consolidated balance sheet as a liability, and such fair value is adjusted at each financial reporting date with the adjustment to fair value reflected in our condensed consolidated statement of operations.
-For example, for the six months ended June 30, 2013, the impact of the change in fair value of these warrants resulted in a \$28.9 million charge to our Unaudited Condensed Consolidated Statement of Operations and Comprehensive Loss.
+Some of these fluctuations may be very pronounced such as in the case of the impact to our operating results as a result of our warrant offerings in January and August 2009 of which warrants for an aggregate of 1.0 million shares remain outstanding and exercisable as of September 30, 2013.
+Each of these warrants is classified as a derivative liability and accordingly, the fair value of the warrants is recorded on our condensed consolidated balance sheet as a liability, and such fair value is adjusted at each financial reporting date with the adjustment to fair value reflected in our condensed consolidated statement of operations and comprehensive income (loss).
+For example, for the nine months ended September 30, 2013, the impact of the change in fair value of these warrants resulted in a \$46.0 million charge in our unaudited condensed consolidated statement of operations and comprehensive income (loss).
 The fair value of the warrants is determined using the Black-Scholes-Merton option valuation model.
-Fluctuations in the assumptions and factors used in the Black-Scholes-Merton model can result in adjustments to the fair value of the warrants reflected on our balance sheet and, therefore, our statement of operations.
+Fluctuations in the assumptions and factors used in the Black-Scholes-Merton model can result in adjustments to the fair value of the warrants reflected on our balance sheets and, therefore, our statement of operations.
 Due to the classification of such warrants and other factors, quarterly results of operations are difficult to forecast, and period-to-period comparisons of our operating results may not be predictive of future performance.
 Additionally, our quarterly operating results may fluctuate due to the variable nature of our revenue and research and development expenses.
 Specifically, a change in the timing of activities performed in support of our U.S. government research contracts could either accelerate or defer anticipated revenue from period to period.
-Likewise, our research and development expenses may experience fluctuations as a result of the timing of activities performed in support of our U.S. government research contracts and the timing and magnitude of expenditures incurred in support of our DMD and other proprieta
+Likewise, our research and development expenses may experience fluctuations as a result of the timing of activities performed in support of our U.S. government research contracts and the timing and magnitude of expenditures incurred in support of our DMD and other proprietary drug development programs.
+In one or more future quarters, our results of operations may fall below the expectations of securities analysts and investors.
+In that event, the market price of our common stock could decline.